mpavanetti/jobseeker/README.md

 ## Automated Installation (Docker)

+Make sure you have docker and docker-compose installed.
 **[Check Out]**: Download or git clone this repository into your http server.
 ```
 git clone https://github.com/mpavanetti/jobseeker.git